-Pancreatic Ductal Adenocarcinoma
+Pancreatic Ductal Adenocarcinoma (PDAC)

-- Continued to advance preparation activities for a Phase 2b randomized clinical trial with 200 patients assessing motixafortide in combination with a PD-1 inhibitor and standard-of-care chemotherapy as a first-line metastatic PDAC (mPDAC) therapy with collaboration partner GenFleet.
-Anticipate clinical trial initiation in 2023 - Continued collaboration progress with Columbia University investigator-initiated Phase 2 study assessing motixafortide in combination with the PD-1 inhibitor cemiplimab and standard-of-care chemotherapy as first-line treatment in patients with mPDAC.
-Anticipate initial patient data in 2023
+- Began Phase 2b PDAC randomized clinical trial preparation activities with collaboration partner GenFleet.
+Anticipate clinical trial initiation in 2023.
+The collaboration agreement allows BioLineRx to retain global rights to motixafortide in all indications - Continued collaboration progress in Columbia University investigator-initiated Phase 2 study of motixafortide in combination with an anti-PD-1 and standard-of-care chemotherapy in first-line PDAC patients